kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 🦆 **DuckDB** is an in-process OLAP database management system.
 While SQL is the "mother tongue" of MotherDuck and DuckDB, the tool seamlessly integrates with dataframe libraries such as [pandas](https://duckdb.org/docs/guides/python/import_pandas), [Polars](https://duckdb.org/docs/guides/python/polars), [Vaex](https://duckdb.org/docs/guides/python/vaex), [Ibis](https://duckdb.org/docs/guides/python/ibis) and [Fugue](https://duckdb.org/docs/guides/python/fugue), and provides an imperative [Python client API](https://duckdb.org/docs/api/python/reference/) on top of pandas DataFrames, Polars DataFrames and Arrow tables.

-🎶 **Fugue** is a [Python interface](https://github.com/fugue-project/fugue) for distributed transformations over dataframes but it also can execute Fugue-SQL on top of local (pandas, Polars) or distributed (Spark, Dask, or Ray) dataframes.
+🎶 **Fugue** is a [Python interface](https://github.com/fugue-project/fugue) for distributed transformations over dataframes but it also can execute Fugue-SQL on top of local (pandas, Polars, DuckDB) or distributed (Spark, Dask, Ray, BigQuery, and more) dataframes.

 💦 **Modin** provides a [drop-in replacement for pandas](https://ponder.io/) using [Modin](https://github.com/modin-project/modin), and their commercial offering, Ponder, can translate your pandas code to SQL under the hood and run it on a cloud data warehouse such as BigQuery or Snowflake.